KevinLiuxy/JProcessing/README.md

 <h3>About Development</h3>
 <p>
 Yes, the source code is included and you are free to use, share and edit them.
 You are more than welcomed to contribute as well.
 Note that the source code for the official Processing IDE is also on the GitHub.
-I would say those are also worthy checking out if you are interested in developing Processing (links <a href="https://github.com/processing">here</a>).
+I would say those are also worthy of checking out if you are interested in developing Processing (links <a href="https://github.com/processing">here</a>).
 Note that JProcessing does not referred or related to code from Processing IDE by any means.
 It is a stand-along project started completely from scratch.
 <p>
 I personally positioning JProcessing as a simple add-on in java that allows the basic function of Processing to be used in Java programming.
 The main goal is to make it simple (single jar file), small (only includes essential and frequently used functions), and convenient to use.
 Since otherwise, it might be better of working directly on Processing IDE for adding advanced and complex features.
 <h6>